lbryio/lbry.tech/documents/resources/wallet-server.md

 Feel free to change the `rpcuser` or `rpcpassword`.
 If you do, you'll have to update the `DAEMON_URL` variable later on (in the docker-compose.yml file) to match the user/password you chose.

+To speed up the sync, you can find the blockchain snapshots from [here](https://snapshots.lbry.com/blockchain/), and extract the snapshot to the `.lbrycrd` folder.
+(In case you need to clean up the `.lbrycrd`, don't delete your `.lbrycrd/lbrycrd.conf` file)

 ## Create a service (optional)

 You can run lbrycrdd directly using `./lbrycrdd`.
-However, we recommend creatinga systemd service to manage the process for you.
+However, we recommend creating a systemd service to manage the process for you.

-Create a file at `/etc/systemd/system/lbrycrdd.service` with the following contents:
+Create a file at `/etc/systemd/system/lbrycrdd.service` with the following contents(overwrite the values in `<>`, including the angle brackets themself):

 ```
 [Unit]